perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3 (3.5 or later on Linux; 3.6 or later on macOS); no support for Python 2 is planned.
+PyImfit is designed to work with modern versions of Python 3 (3.7 or later); no support for Python 2 is planned.

 ### Standard Installation: macOS